pachi81/GlucoseWatchfaces/README.md

   * Install latest release for [Juggluco Tasker Plugin](https://github.com/pachi81/JugglucoTaskerPlugin/releases)
   * Open Juggluco Tasker Plugin and deactivate battery optimization
   * Download Juggluco Tasker Profile for [Watchmaker](TaskerProfiles/Watchmaker/Glucodata_Broadcast_Watchmaker.prf.xml?raw=1) or [Pujie](TaskerProfiles/Pujie/Glucodata_Broadcast_Pujie.prf.xml?raw=1) (press long or use right mouse and select save link as...)
-  * Go to the download location of the tasker profile and select </br>share the file with tasker
+  * Go to the download location of the tasker profile and select </br>_open with_ (not share!) and select tasker </br>or open tasker press long on the profile tab and select import
   * Check if the profile is enabled in tasker
   * Thats all, continue with [Watchmaker](#watchmaker) or [Pujie](#pujie)
 ### xDrip+